 The reasonableness of a restraint is judged both on the broad interests of the public and the interests of the contracting parties themselves.
 Reasonableness as between the parties themselves depends on many factors, the most important of which is whether the employer has a proprietary interest that may legitimately be protected by means of a restraint agreement.
 Proprietary interests include confidential information and customer connections.
 The geographical area and duration of the restraint must also be reasonable.

 The restraint may also operate in combination with garden leave in appropriate cases.
-In such cases, when assessing the reasonableness of the restraint period, the period of garden leave will be taken into account.11
+In these cases, when assessing the reasonableness of the restraint period, the period of garden leave will be taken into account.13

 i Working time